a-bird-of-paradise/flex-and-bison/2-2/README.md

 * One newline at a time
 * One arbitrary character at a time

 I improved it a little.
-First ones were to use the FLex speed options so it went a lot faster.
+First ones were to use the Flex speed options so it went a lot faster.
 Building it with full optimisations helped as well.

 Main change though was to the structure of the lexer.
 There are two things you want the lexer to do